kristindebra/CourseAssignments/README.md

 **Alternative hypothesis:** 5HT3 receptor blocker does reduce nausea in breast cancer patients receiving chemotherpay.

 The data is paired, parametric and ordinal.
-Therefore a McNemar's Cho-square test will be used to test the null hypothesis.
+Therefore a Wilcox signed rank test will be used to test the null hypothesis.

 ``` r
 df_nausea <- read.csv("nausea.csv")              #import dataset